Conserved currents and $\text{T}\bar{\text{T}}_s$ irrelevant deformations of 2D integrable field theories: Conclusions

 In this paper, we have introduced and studied novel types of systems obtained by a local space-time deformation induced by higher-spin conserved charges.
 We have argued that these geometrical maps correspond to classical and quantum field theories perturbed by irrelevant Lorentz-breaking composite fields.
 The possibility of non-Lorentz invariant generalisations of the $\TbT$ operator was first briefly discussed in \cite{Smirnov:2016lqw} and the $\JbT$ and the $\TbJ$ models studied in \cite{Guica:2017lia, Bzowski:2018pcy, Apolo:2018qpq, Aharony:2018ics, Chakraborty:2018vja, Nakayama:2018ujt, Araujo:2018rho} are concrete realisations of these ideas, though with some important difference in the actual details.
 Another concise discussion on non-Lorentz invariant perturbations has appeared more recently in \cite{Cardy:2018jho} were it was underlined the possibility to replace the $\TbT$ operator with composite fields built out of a pair of conserved currents, a somehow obvious generalisation of the earlier comments \cite{Smirnov:2016lqw} and results \cite{Guica:2017lia, Bzowski:2018pcy, Apolo:2018qpq, Aharony:2018ics, Chakraborty:2018vja, Nakayama:2018ujt, Araujo:2018rho} which however also encompasses the systems effectively studied in the current paper.
 Here we would like to stress again that the spin $s$ in the scattering phase factor (\ref{eq:modkernel}) can also assume non-integer values, therefore the extension to non-local conserved charges \cite{Bazhanov:1996dr} appears to be straightforward, as also underlined in \cite{Smirnov:2016lqw}.

 Many open problems deserve further attention.
-First of all, it is natural to try to identify within the AdS$_3$/CFT$_2$ setup the corresponding (bulk) JJ and Yang-Baxter type deformations, as it was successfully done for their close relatives studied \cite{Guica:2017lia, Bzowski:2018pcy, Apolo:2018qpq, Aharony:2018ics, Chakraborty:2018vja, Nakayama:2018ujt, Araujo:2018rho, Araujo:2018rho}.
+First of all, the identification between the classical and the quantum results is, in our opinion, very convincing, but certainly more work is needed to fully confirm the match.
+In particular, a Lagrangian description for the higher-spin deformed models would lead the way to more stringent tests.
+Furthermore, it is natural to try to identify within the AdS$_3$/CFT$_2$ setup the corresponding (bulk) JJ and Yang-Baxter type deformations, as it was successfully done for their close relatives studied \cite{Guica:2017lia, Bzowski:2018pcy, Apolo:2018qpq, Aharony:2018ics, Chakraborty:2018vja, Nakayama:2018ujt, Araujo:2018rho}.
 It would be important to extend the gravity setup adopted in \cite{Dubovsky:2017cnj, Dubovsky:2018bmo} to accommodate also these novel geometric deformations.

-Furthermore, while the $\TbT$ perturbation is compatible with supersymmetry \cite{Baggio:2018gct, Dei:2018mfl, Baggio:2018rpv,Chang:2018dge,Nakayama:2018ujt}, higher spin Hamiltonians should, at least partially, lift the degeneracy of the states.
+While the $\TbT$ perturbation is compatible with supersymmetry \cite{Baggio:2018gct, Dei:2018mfl, Baggio:2018rpv,Chang:2018dge,Nakayama:2018ujt}, higher spin Hamiltonians should, at least partially, lift the degeneracy of the states.
 Therefore, in general, supersymmetry should be explicitly broken by the more general perturbations discussed here.
 However, it would be interesting to find specific examples were a residual supersymmetry survives.
 Finally, it would be also nice to study the effect of these perturbations on 2D Yang-Mills \cite{Conti:2018jho, Santilli:2018xux} and, following the suggestion of \cite{Jiang:2019tcq}, to study the expectation values on curved spacetimes, of the composite operators discussed here.
 Finally, while this paper was in its final writing stage the works \cite{Giveon:2019fgr,LeFloch:2019rut} appeared.
 The latter articles contain many interesting results on the $\JbT$ model and the combined $\JbT$/$\TbT$ perturbations.
 There are only minor overlaps with the current paper.
 As already mentioned, our methods are easily generalisable to encompass such a two-coupling extension of the models described here, both at classical and quantum levels.